wgalyen/Kimchi/README.md

 - optionally ignore SSL certificate errors
 - run with a low memory/CPU footprint
 - check multiple files at once
+- support checking links from any website URL

 SOON: